mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/diabetes.md

 Now we are ready to create our own predictor!
 We will start by using the MySQL API to connect to MindsDB and with a single SQL command create a predictor.

 The predictor we will create will be trained to determine negative and positive cases for diabetes.
-Predictors are great machine learning models when working with large datasets and optimal for determining classifications.

-Use the following query to create a predictor that will predict the `class` (*positive or negative*) for the specific field parameters.
+Use the following query to create a predictor that will predict the `Class` (*positive or negative*) for the specific field parameters.

 ```sql
 CREATE PREDICTOR diabetes_predictor